vaadin/testbench-demo/README.md

   mvn verify -Pproduction

-Or deploy the deploy the application in production executing:
+Or deploy the application in production executing:

   mvn jetty:run-war -Pproduction